Get a Good Night's Sleep

 Melatonin Supplements for Sleep

 Melatonin is the primary hormone related to our sleep cycles.
 As mentioned, a decrease in melatonin causes wakefulness, while an increase in the hormone is your brain’s signal that it’s time to go to bed.
 You can find melatonin in our sleep supplement, Nature's Lab Sleep Support.
 It is a relaxing blend composed of 3mg of melatonin, 5-HTP and L-Theanine.
-For a little extra sleep support, try Nature's Lab Gentle Sleep Aid.
-It contains 6 mg of melatonin along with L-Theanine, 5-HTP, valerian extract and calming herbs.
-Shop our entire collection of Sleep supplements here.
+Nature’s Lab Fast Melt Melatonin includes 6 mg of melatonin combined with 25 mg of l-theanine to soothe the mind and support a more restful sleep.
+These melts have a great cherry taste and dissolve in the mouth for fast absorption.
+They are free of preservatives, artificial flavors and synthetic colors.